ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 Translation occurs, and define behaviours when NAT rebinding occurs.
 This should also not compromise any DDoS mitigation(s) that the protocol may define.

+Client and server protocol modes MUST be supported, and other modes such as symmetric and broadcast MAY be supported and SHOULD NOT be required by implementors to implement.
+Considerations should be made in these modes to avoid implementations and deployments from vulnerabilities and attacks.

 ## Data Minimisation

 Payload formats SHOULD use the least amount of fields and information where